ironbar/prompt_recovery/docs/modeling/Iteration_13_datacentric_mistral.md

 - [ ] Is there any useful public dataset that I can use directly?
 Measure text length and prompt diversity.
 - [ ] Collect useful prompts from other datasets
 - [ ] Generate samples with multi-instruction prompts (similar to leaked data)
+- [ ] Gain more control over wandb for easier inspection